josdejong/mathjs/README.md

 When jake is executed, it will generate the library math.js and math.min.js from the source files, and will test the library.

+## Test

+To execute tests for the library, run:

+    npm test

 ## Roadmap